Introduction

 - Training manual.

-Whatever name you choose, it’s an inevitable part of your external knowledge base.
-A user manual is written by a product team in collaboration with customer support, sales reps and a marketing team, with a final touch from an experienced writer.
+Whatever the name, it’s an inevitable part of your external knowledge base.
+A user manual is written by product team members in collaboration with customer support, sales reps and a marketing team, with a final touch from an experienced writer.

 Types of user manuals